Self-Organizing Flows in Social Networks

 \subsection{Organization of the paper}

 Section~\ref{sec:model} introduces the model.
 We study the case of homogeneous interests in Section~\ref{sec:hom}.
 The heterogeneous case in its full generality is considered in Section~\ref{sec:het} which details some negative results.
 Section~\ref{sec:doubling} is dedicated to the specific scenario where users' interests are captured by a doubling metric, enabling some positive results.
+Section~\ref{sec:costs} presents how the costs of attention can be better modeled with respect to the intersection of user interests.
 We finally conclude in Section~\ref{sec:conc} describing potential extensions of the current work.